spacetelescope/jwst/docs/jwst/undersampling_correction/description.rst

 --------
 This step corrects for an artifact seen in undersampled NIRISS images that may depress flux in resampled images.
 The artifact is seen in dithered images where the star is centered in a pixel.
-When the peak pixels of such stars approach the saturation level, they suffer from significant
+When the peak pixels of such stars approach the saturation level, they suffer from significant :ref:`charge migration <charge_migration>`: the spilling of charge from a saturated pixel into its neighboring pixels.
-<charge migration link to https://jwst-pipeline.readthedocs.io/en/latest/jwst/saturation/description.html#charge-migration>:
-the spilling of charge from a saturated pixel into its neighboring pixels.
 This charge migration causes group-to-group differences to decrease significantly once the signal level is greater than ~30,000 ADU.
 As a result, the last several groups of these ramps get flagged by the ``jump`` step.